 Sophisticated System

 Northern is a transporter in the national pipeline grid with connections to multiple supply basins and interconnecting pipelines.
 This grid system is expensive to duplicate by competing parties.
-In addition, the system allows for bi-directional flows and a wider customer base.
+In addition, the system allows for bi-directional flows and a wider customer base than would be available in a less flexible configuration.
+This is particularly valuable as an increasing amount of pipeline throughput nationally is driven by constantly changing gas price differentials across the grid.

 SUMMARY FINANCIALS